-Whether you’re an artist creating digital paintings or a graphic designer designing pre-made logos or social media templates, selling digital art can be very rewarding.
+As an artist creating digital paintings or a graphic designer sketching logos or social media templates, you’ve got valuable skills the world needs to see.
+And now, you’re ready to start selling your digital art.
+How rewarding!

 From wall decor printables to affirmation posters, people shop online for a wide range of digital art.
 If you can draw these people to your digital art store, you can translate your passion and skills into actual profits.

-Unlike physical art, there are almost no logistics to run your business here.
-Just join a digital art gallery or marketplace or set up your own store, upload your digital artwork, and you can start earning.
-Additionally, digital art sales are highly scaleable, in contrast to physical artwork.
+And the good news is that, unlike physical art, there are almost no logistics to run your business here.
+Just join a digital art gallery or marketplace or set up your own store, upload your digital artwork, and start earning!

 Is it worth selling digital art?

 A big, resounding YES!